 London Marathon 2024 route guide

-The London Marathon route is one of the most exciting races you can run – passing through several different boroughs of London and taking in some of the most famous landmarks to boot.
+The London Marathon is one of the most exciting races you can run – its route passes through several different boroughs of London and takes in some of the most famous landmarks to boot.
 So if you’re getting ready to run or considering an entry, this is a guide to what you’ll see as you pound the pavements.
 The marathon is an excellent way to raise money for charities you care about too.

 Course overview

 The London Marathon kicks off in Blackheath, at the southern end of Greenwich Park.
-There are three different start points depending on your bib colour – red, which takes you through The Village in Charlton.
+There are three different start points depending on your bib colour.
+The Red start takes you through The Village in Charlton.
 Green and Blue starts merge together on Old Dover Road and through Woolwich Common, meeting the Red route on John Wilson Street.
+And as if you’ve not got enough to celebrate already, you’ll be greeted with a beautiful atmosphere in St James’ Park at the finish line, with views of Buckingham Palace in one of the best known areas of London.

 Detailed course guide